I’m so excited so share with you what has taken years in progress to come to a reality in my kitchen: Tropical Rum Cake.

 - While cake is cooling, prepare the rum glaze.
 Melt butter in a small saucepan over medium heat.
 Add sugar, then add water.
 Stir to combine.
 Increase heat to high and boil for 5 minutes, stirring frequently.

-- Remove from heat, add rum and stir well to combine.
+- Remove from heat, slowly add rum (exercise caution when adding rum, mixture will bubble) and stir well to combine.

 - Once cake has cooled, invert onto a serving plate.
-Using a skewer, pierce holes throughout the cake.
+Using a skewer or toothpick, pierce holes throughout the cake.
 Drizzle glaze over top and sides of cake, allowing it to absorb the glaze.
 Garnish with the marinated cherries and grapes.

 - Cook time includes time to prepare glaze.